|How To Get a Job in Australia

 - Do send a cold letter of application and C.V. to EVERY potential employer and recruitment agent in the region of Australia you intend settling in to let them know that you are available.
 Use www.yellowpages.com.au to locate details.

-- Do prepare your C.V. in the Australian style and write a short but clear covering letter confirming that you have been granted permanent residence visas (or that you have been assessed as eligible and are in the visa application process).
+- Do prepare your C.V. in the Australian style and write a short but clear covering letter indicating your visa status.

 - Do provide an Australian postal address and Australian mobile/email address in your C.V. where possible.